FrostKiwi/treasurechest/README.md

 https://user-images.githubusercontent.com/60887273/167289574-6af26096-7501-45bb-a5ae-8d6cd16d3eed.mov

-A big surpise to me was the [YomiChan](https://github.com/FooSoft/yomichan) dictionary ["KireiCake"](https://foosoft.net/projects/yomichan/#dictionaries) having URL-shortened links, like [waa.ai/v4YY](https://waa.ai/v4YY) in the above card from time to time.
+A big surpise to me was the [YomiChan](https://github.com/FooSoft/yomichan) dictionary ["KireiCake"](https://foosoft.net/projects/yomichan/#dictionaries) having URL-shortened links from time to time, like [waa.ai/v4YY](https://waa.ai/v4YY) in the above card.
 In this case it leads to an [in-depth discussion on Yahoo](https://detail.chiebukuro.yahoo.co.jp/qa/question_detail/q1317655948) about that grammar point. [(Archive Link, in case it goes down)](http://web.archive.org/web/20220508092155/https://detail.chiebukuro.yahoo.co.jp/qa/question_detail/q1317655948) The love and patience of the Japanese learning online community is truly magnificent.
-From /djt/ threads on imageboards to [user-scripts connecting Kanji learn services to a collection of example recordings from Anime.](https://community.wanikani.com/t/userscript-anime-context-sentences/54003?u=frostkiwi) Always has me in awe.
+From /djt/ threads on imageboards to [user-scripts connecting Kanji learn services to a collection of example recordings from Anime.](https://community.wanikani.com/t/userscript-anime-context-sentences/54003?u=frostkiwi) Stuff like that has me in awe.
 #### To translate or not to translate
 In the beginning I did toggle to English to screenshot the English translation for the card's back-side.
 However, on recommendation from members of the [English-Japanese Language Exchange discord server](https://discord.com/invite/japanese), I stopped doing so.
 Mainly, because of localization discrepancies between both versions.
 Differences got especially heavy, when more stylized dialogue got involved.
 ![image](https://user-images.githubusercontent.com/60887273/167288657-68cde527-88a7-480c-9aef-3f78191781b4.png)